Order the Official Wisconsin Dells Vacation Guide®

 Speaking of youth sports, eight baseball diamonds have opened at the Woodside Sports Complex in nearby Mauston.
 The complex is the largest all-turf, multi-sport facility in the Midwest with four all-turf baseball and four all-turf softball fields.
 Full concessions and berm seating make this a nice spot for family spectators turning a baseball tournament into a Wisconsin Dells “sportcation.”

 Add to these the previously announced world’s first all-wooden looping roller coaster at Mt.
-Olympus Theme Park & Water Park, Paul Bunyan’s Northwoods Lumberjack Show, impressive animal exhibits at Timbavati Wildlife Park, plus fall-themed attractions at Country Bumpkin Farm Market, and it’s difficult to argue with the assertion that a Wisconsin Dells fall getaway is in order.
+Olympus Water & Theme Park, Paul Bunyan’s Northwoods Lumberjack Show, impressive animal exhibits at Timbavati Wildlife Park, plus fall-themed attractions at Country Bumpkin Farm Market, and it’s difficult to argue with the assertion that a Wisconsin Dells fall getaway is in order.

 There’s a new tower ride at Mt.
 Olympus Theme Park & Water Park and it’s called Manticore (that’s a legendary creature similar to a sphinx for all you mythology buffs).
 This vertical swing stands more than 140-feet tall, has 12 arms and 12 double seats, and is lit up with a barrage of LED lights.
 You’ll get a spectacular view of the entire Mt.
 Olympus Park on this one.